homebaseio/homebase-react/README.md

 - Query your database with Clojure style [Datalog](https://docs.datomic.com/on-prem/query.html) if you need more power
 - It's just data

 The goal of Homebase React is to be immediately more intuitive than any denormalized JSON store and over time we will eliminate all the tedious aspects of manipulating data on clients.
+Homebase React makes it easier to work with complex data on client by making our applications [local-first](https://news.ycombinator.com/item?id=21581444).

 ## Examples
 ### Live Demos